PDRA-01 Explained

 5. Pilot competence, robust documentation and insurance are essential; audits can occur at any time.

-Use PDRA-01 for routine, short-range commercial tasks; adopt UK SORA when your ambitions (or your clients) demand greater operational freedom.
+Use UKPDRA-01 for routine, short-range commercial tasks; adopt UK SORA when your ambitions (or your clients) demand greater operational freedom.